yammer/backups/README.md

 3. Run the service: `java -jar backups-service/target/backups-service-<version>.jar server <configuration file path>``
 4. The UI and API will be available over HTTPS on port 8443 (or as defined in the configuration file).

+## Next Steps

+* Set up client scripts to perform data export.
+Usually these will be configured to run using a crontab.
+An example can be found in the [`clients/example`](https://github.com/yammer/backups/tree/master/clients/example) directory.
+* Set up alerting for backup failures.
+Alerting is handled using Dropwizard health checks, which are exposed on the configured admin connector (by default, via HTTP on port 8081).

 ## Contributors

 * [Jamie Furness](https://github.com/reines)